Donderstal/IRL_RPG/README.md

 ### LOG

 #### OCT 26, 2021
+* Implementing new pathfinding with SpriteState class
-* Movement State class for more consistent state management
+* SpriteState class for more consistent state management

 #### OCT 24, 2021
 * Improved pathfinding algorithm